 Within these two types, which can be combined, there are also different techniques to perform the interventions, according to the bariatric surgeon in Delhi.
 70% of the people attended the clinic correspond to Gastric Sleeve, while the Bypass adds thirty percent of the care.

 The Gastric Sleeve is an operation where the volume of the stomach is reduced by 80%, leaving a non-distensible tube, that is to say rigid, which limits the amount of food that is eaten, producing an important weight loss.
-This technique has the particularity of eliminating Ghrelin, a hormone that is located in the stomach and that stimulates the appetite.
+This technique of bariatric surgery in Delhi has the particularity of eliminating Ghrelin, a hormone that is located in the stomach and that stimulates the appetite.
 “It is an operation that is associated with a prolonged period in which we have little hunger, which lasts between eight months and one year after the intervention,” says bariatric surgeon in Delhi.
 This procedure is recommended for cases of obesity of up to fifty kilos of overweight.

 On the other hand, the Gastric Bypass is recommended for cases of obesity where overweight exceeds fifty kilos, as well as for diabetic patients, due to their metabolic effects, whether obese or not.
 The Bypass represents 30% of the care.
 The intervention consists of dividing the stomach into two parts, leaving a blocked part that does not receive food.
 In addition, food is less assimilated by a fraction of the stomach, having a mixed, restrictive and malabsorptive effect.